eclipse/adore/documentation/getting_started.md

 make cli
 ```

-On first run of the ADORe cli the system will be built
+On first run of the ADORe cli the system will be built.
+Initial build can take
+10-15 minutes depending on system and network.

 The ADORe CLI context provides the following features:
 * Execution environment for all ADORe related binaries